Iggy Azalea: Personal life

+Azalea claims partial Aboriginal ancestry, stating, "My family came to Australia on the First Fleet.
+My family's been in that country for a long time, over 100 years.
+If your family's lived in Australia for a long time, everyone has a little bit of [Aboriginal blood].
+I know my family does because we have an eye condition that only Aborigine [sic] people have."

 In March 2015, while talking about her body shape with Vogue, Azalea revealed she had undergone breast augmentation, saying, "I did change something: Four months ago, I got bigger boobs!
 I'd thought about it my entire life", adding she was sick of having to sew padding into her stage costumes and wanted to be able to wear lingerie without wiring.
 After initially resolving never to discuss it publicly as she didn't want other girls to feel bad about their bodies, she concluded, "But then, I decided I wasn't into secret-keeping."
-In August 2015, she talked about having a nose job with Seventeen magazine, adding, "Your perception of yourself can change a lot over time, so I think it's important to wait and make sure it's the right choice.
+In August 2015, she talked about having a rhinoplasty, or nose job with Seventeen magazine, adding, "Your perception of yourself can change a lot over time, so I think it's important to wait and make sure it's the right choice.
 Plastic surgery is an emotional journey. ...
 There are things that I didn't like about myself that I changed through surgery.
 There are other things I dislike but I've learned to accept.
 It's important to remember you can't change everything.
 You can never be perfect."

 In March 2018, Azalea was approved for permanent residence in the United States.

+Azalea has a chronic wound on her leg following an infection.